fable-compiler/Fable/import/react-redux/README.md

 # fable-import-react-redux

-Fable bindings for the Redux React bindings
+Fable bindings for the Redux React bindings (react-redux) version 4.4.0.
+These were generated from the Typescript file but modified to remove setters.
+In addition, ElementClass needs to inherit from Component rather than trying to implement it as an interface.

 ## Installation